 Since the times of Tiberius, the praetorians have been recruited mainly from the inhabitants of Gallia Cisalpina.
 The Praetorians were stationed in the north-eastern part of Rome, in heavily fortified castra praetoria.

 Dissolution of the praetorian formation

-New ruler hadn’t enjoyed his ruling because Rome was besieged by Septimius Severus June 193 CE.
+The new ruler hadn’t enjoyed his ruling because Rome was besieged by Septimius Severus in June 193 CE.
 It was when the praetorians lost their position for the first time.
-Sever insidiously drove the corps into the barracks and disarmed it.
-In place of the corrupt praetorians, Sever set up a new guard with a very diverse ethnic composition and a lowered payment; based mainly on his soldiers.
+Severus insidiously drove the corps into the barracks and disarmed it.
+In place of the corrupt praetorians, Severus set up a new guard with a very diverse ethnic composition and a lowered payment; based mainly on his soldiers.
 This is how Septimius Severus was to turn to the unarmed praetorians, who had olive branches in their hands, as a gesture of surrender:

 You see by what has happened that we are superior to you in intelligence, in size of army, and in number of supporters.
 Surely you were easily trapped, captured without a struggle.
 It is in my power to do with you what I wish when I wish.
 Helpless and prostrate, you lie before us now, victims of our might.

 But if one looks for a punishment equal to the crimes you have committed, it is impossible to find a suitable one.
 You murdered your revered and benevolent old emperor, the man whom it was your sworn duty to protect.
 The empire of the Roman people, eternally respected, which our forefathers obtained by their valiant courage or inherited because of their noble birth, this empire you shamefully and disgracefully sold for silver as if it were your personal property.